rebcabin/masr/specs.md

-`defmulti` defines a name, say `term` (no colons), for a collection of `defmethods` with the same name.
-The `defmulti` links the name
+`defmulti` defines a name, say `term` (no colons), for a collection of `defmethods` also named `term`. `defmulti` links the name `term` to a dispatcher function, here exactly the tag-fetcher `::term` (with colons).
+Each
-`term` to a dispatcher function, here exactly the tag-fetcher `::term` (with colons), acting in its role of tag-fetching function.
-Each defmethod of `term` is tagged by the value fetched from an entity via `::term`. defmulti/defmethod is thus a Clojure idiom for _polymorphism_:, a single defmulti function interface with many implementations, one for each value of the
+`defmethod` of `term` is tagged by the value fetched from an entity via `::term`.
-`::term` keyword.
-The interface is the same for all implementations -- it just accepts a term entity.
-The implementations differ from one entity to the other, say `::symbol` from
+`defmulti/defmethod` is a Clojure idiom for _polymorphism_:, a single `defmulti` interface with many implementations.
+The interface is the same for all implementations -- any implementation just accepts a `::term` entity.
-`::expr`.
-That's the meaning of "polymorphism" -- one interface, many implementations.
+The implementations differ from one entity to the other, say `::symbol` from `::expr`.

 ```clojure
 (defmulti term ::term)
 ```

-MASR handles _alternatives_ -- to the right-hand sides of equals signs in the grammar -- via _multi-specs_.
-Multi-specs are to specs as defmethods are to functions -- one spec interface to many implementations.
+MASR handles _alternatives_, or _heads_ as we call them -- to the right-hand sides of equals signs in the grammar -- via _multi-specs_.
+Multi-specs are to specs as `defmethods` are to functions -- one spec interface to many implementations.

-The name of the multi-spec for all terms is `::asr-term`, a qualified keyword, as must be the names of all Clojure specs.
-Multi-specs act like tagged unions in C -- polymorphic structs.
+The name of the one multi-spec for all terms is `::asr-term`, a qualified keyword.
+Multi-specs act like tagged unions in C -- MASR's polymorphic entities are like polymorphic structs in C.